Hooverdan96/HDHR-DVR-docker_old/README.md

 Contains a script to download the latest engine when the engine is started.
 To update the engine stop the container and then start it again and it will get the latest.

 Is important for HDHomeRun system to have everything on the same Network.
-thus run the container with the host network selected, i.e.
+While this is considered a possible security risk for some, the alternatives seem to be too cumbersome (but open to suggestions).
+For now, run the run the container with the host network selected, i.e.
 ```
 --network host
 ```